vaibhavdpawar2007/superchallengers/README.md

-# 🏥 CARE PATH.AI – Smart Symptom Triage & Care Navigation Assistant
+# 🏥 MEDGUIDE– Smart Symptom Triage & Care Navigation Assistant

-🚀 **CARE PATH.AI** is an AI-powered healthcare assistant designed to help users understand their symptoms and make informed decisions about seeking medical care.
+🚀 **MEDGUIDE** is an AI-powered healthcare assistant designed to help users understand their symptoms and make informed decisions about seeking medical care.

 Millions of patients visit hospitals for non-emergency issues while critical cases face delays.
 MEDIGUIDE aims to solve this problem by providing intelligent triage guidance and directing users to the right level of care.